GraGODs/GraGOD/README.md

 To run the tests for the project, use the following command:

+`poetry run pytest`

+To run the tests in parallel, use the following command:
 `poetry run pytest -n auto`

 This will execute all the test cases defined in your project.
 Ensure that you have `pytest` installed in your virtual environment.